Chrisann Brennan

-Chrisann Brennan (born September 29, 1954) is an American memoirist and painter.
-She is the author of The Bite in the Apple, an autobiography about her relationship with Apple co-founder Steve Jobs.
-They had one child, Lisa Brennan-Jobs.
+Chrisann Brennan (born September 29, 1954) is an American painter.
+She is also the author of The Bite in the Apple (2013) an autobiography about her relationship with Steve Jobs, Apple co-founder.

-Early life
+Family

 Brennan was born in Dayton, Ohio, in 1954, one of four daughters of James Richard Brennan and Virginia Lavern Rickey.
 Chrisann was named after the flower chrysanthemum.

-Her father worked for Sylvania and the family lived in a number of places including Colorado Springs and Nebraska.
+Her father worked for Sylvania and the family lived in a number of places, including Colorado Springs and Nebraska.
 They eventually settled in Sunnyvale, California.
-Her parents divorced after their move to Buffalo, New York.
-Brennan attended Homestead High School in Cupertino, California, where she met Steve Jobs during the early months of 1972.
+Her parents divorced after their later move to Buffalo, New York.
+Brennan attended Homestead High School in Cupertino, California.

-Relationship with Steve Jobs
+Education and early life

-Brennan and Jobs's relationship began in 1972 while in high school.
-Brennan remained involved with Jobs while he was at Reed College.
+Brennan and Jobs began a relationship in 1972 when they were in high school.
+Brennan remained involved with Jobs through his short time at Reed College.
 In mid-1973, Jobs moved back to the San Francisco Bay Area.
-They remained involved with each other while continuing to see other people.
+The couple were involved but also continued to see other people.

-After Brennan graduated from high school, she went to visit Jobs at the All One Farm, a commune in Oregon.
-Brennan was deeply influenced by the experience of meeting and working with the people that she met there.
-In early 1975, Brennan became involved with a Zen Buddhist community in Los Altos.
-It was through this community she would meet and work with the Zen master Kobun.
-Brennan was also deeply involved in her art program at Foothill College, where she studied under Gordon Holler.
+After Brennan graduated from high school, she visited Jobs at the All One Farm, a commune in Oregon.
+She was deeply influenced by the experience of meeting and working with the people there.

+In early 1975, Brennan became involved with a Zen Buddhist community in Los Altos, California.
+Through it, she would meet and work with Zen master Kobun.
+Brennan was also studying art at Foothill College, where she worked with Gordon Holler.

-At this time, she fell in love with Greg Calhoun (Jobs' former Reed classmate) who had come to visit from the All One Farm.
-Brennan moved to the All One Farm and lived with Calhoun.
-They eventually moved back to the Bay Area, then traveled for a year through India, though their relationship ended by the time she returned to the United States.
+At this time, she fell in love with Greg Calhoun (a former Reed classmate of Jobs), who had come to visit from the All One Farm.
+Brennan moved to the Oregon commune where she lived with Calhoun.
+They eventually moved back to the Bay Area, then traveled for a year through India.
+Their relationship had ended by the time she returned to the United States.